 Much like the Bulls, it’s been a long time since the Bears were able to compete with the best teams in their league.
 The glory days may be long gone, but as long as they can still beat the Packers every once in a while, Bears fans are ok.

 Chicago’s Navy Pier sits on the shores of Lake Michigan, and provides over 50 acres of space for restaurants, carnivals, shops and gardens.
 It’s one of Chicago’s top tourist destinations.
 The Chicago Children’s Museum is there, along with the famous Crystal Gardens.
 No visit to Chicago is complete without stopping at the Pier.

 16. Lincoln Park Zoo

 This 35 acre zoo is the fourth-oldest zoo in North America.
 In addition to the 1,100 animals you can see here, there are also scenic views of the Chicago skyline and a boardwalk.
 Perhaps most importantly, the zoo is free- nobody has to pay admission.
 It’s a great and affordable way to spend a day in Chicago.

 Cruises of the Chicago river are a popular way to see the city.
 Some of Chicago’s most iconic buildings and neighborhoods are located along the river, so you can see some of the most famous city landmarks on these cruises.

 18. Millennium Park

 Chicago’s most famous greenspace is a breath of fresh air for many Chicagoans.
 Although it’s fairly new, having opened in 2004, it’s quickly become a cornerstone of Chicago culture.
-The city’s annual Christmas tree lighting happens here, and it’s one of the most popular tourist attractions in the Midwest.
+The city’s annual Christmas tree lighting happens here, and it’s one of the most popular tourist attractions in the Midwest region of the United States.
 Since the entire park sits on top of a parking garage and a train station, it’s technically a rooftop garden- the world’s largest rooftop garden, in fact.